akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice knelt beside his chair.
 “Father, I am not afraid of him.
 And I am not afraid for Stanwey.
 I will hold it until the day I can hold it no longer.
 And when that day comes, it will not be Sir Guy who takes it, no, not even the King of England.”

 Harold opened his eyes.
-“You may keep that last part to yourself, daughter,” he said patiently, looking at her softly.
-“You do remind me of your mother at times.”
+“You may keep that last part to yourself, daughter,” he said patiently.
+"It is not suited for the ears of lions, for they are at times very large ears.”
+He looked at her softly.
+“You are your mother’s daughter,” he said.

-“And yours, father, but as for that man, not for Stanwey, never.”

 He looked at her—really looked—and for a moment, she saw the man who had pulled a prince from the river, who had ridden with kings.
 The warrior was still there, beneath the tired flesh.

-“You are your mother’s daughter,” he said.

 She took his hand.
-“And yours.”
+“And your daughter, father, but as for that man, not for Stanwey, no, never.”

 ---